[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ]

 R200: Complete Team.

 Rugby teams were available throughout the 1970s. and came in sets of 15, in their own rather nice brown boxes.
 These boxes were the same size as the larger 1970s football sets, and had an extra row of players where the football goalkeeper would be.
 The range was introduced with 25 different teams in 1970, but soon became 26.
 It then had a final expansion to 37 in 1977-78.
-The teams available weren't illustrated in the Subbuteo catalogues, but a list describing the colours was included.
+The teams available were never illustrated in the Subbuteo catalogues, but a list describing the colours was included.
 There was also a separate range of Italian rugby teams not included in the UK catalogues.

 The pictures above show the different rugby figures.
 On the far left is the player type used almost exclusively in rugby teams (this example comes from a 1971-72 box set).
 I say "almost" because I have a couple in a 1968 football edition.
 The broad shoulders on this figure make him look more like a rugby player, but a closer look shows that the figure was designed with short sleeves.
 Although he is always painted with long sleeves when in a rugby set, my football versions do have the short sleeves painted as such.